Sankalp-Raghuwanshi/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-A highly scalable, full-stack School Management System utilizing the MERN (MongoDB, Express.js, React.js, Node.js) stack, designed to centralize and automate administrative workflows for over students and faculty members.
+A highly scalable, full-stack School Management System designed to centralize and automate administrative workflows for over students and faculty members.